 From examining my own case and bipolar mind and, again, in talking to other bipolar people, I also think it's safe to conclude that bipolar is sort of a self-perpetuating factory of plutonium grade frustration.
 Mania just tends to place very high demands on us and others and not being able to meet those demands, which are very, very powerful and real feeling, just generates monstrous (almost literally) amounts of frustration which can often spill over into anger if not outright hostility.

 I'll start with my current state and state the frustrations I feel that are directly related to bipolar cycles.
-Earlier this year I was in a high state, or mania if you will (I dispel elsewhere the myth that mania is always a boogeyman to be destroyed and will leave that for now).
+Earlier this year I was in a high state, or mania if you will (I address the idea that mania is always the boogeyman it's made out to be and needs to be "destroyed but will leave that for now).
 For those of us for whom mania can be a creative and energetic force, things come so ridiculously easy.
 Ideas, thoughts, insight can come amazingly fast and not only that, one will be blessed with great energy to keep up with it all.
 If I were to chart my productivity on a graph, the bar representing a six or seven week period earlier this year would have literally been off the chart.
 I conceived of and pounded out a hundred and sixty thousand words of my book within those weeks.
 Honestly.

 Now?
 The complete and utter hundred and eighty degree opposite.
 I have almost zero energy and motivation and my brain is like mud.
 (2) I very much want to carry on with the research and writing I started but my mind has trouble reading, comprehending and retaining material like it did earlier this year.
 This is major frustration number one.
 It's like normally being a healthy fit marathoner then suddenly being partially disabled and barely being able to walk.
 This is almost unfathomably frustrating.